ProgrammingWarmups/www.warmups.dev/warmups/datatypes.md

 <codeblock id="datatypes_03e">

 - Make sure that all of the question marks (<code>?</code>) have been replaced by either values or operators
-- Remember that the modulus operator (<code>%</code>) calculates the remainder of dividing the left operand by the right operand
+- Remember that the modulus operator (<code>%</code>) returns the remainder of dividing the left operand by the right operand

 </codeblock>